alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

             self.provider.write_to_anchor("Output", batch_to_send)
             self.info("TextClassifier tool done.")
 ```
-Here, we load our model with `keras. saving.load_model(...)`.
-Note that we append `-exported' to differentiate our training and "production" models.
+Here, we load a model with `keras.saving.load_model(...)`.
+Note that we append `-exported` to differentiate our training and "production" models.
-As you develop more serious tools, you can create custom methods to deploy and store model deployment and storage.
+As you develop more serious tools, you can create custom methods to define model deployment and storage.
 Here, we note the ability to do so!

-Then, we call `model.predict(...)` on our loaded model, take the results, and write them to our output anchor for use in the workflow.
+Then, we call `model.predict(...)` on the loaded model, take the results, and write them to the output anchor for use in the workflow.

-Now, this is all of our backend code!
-Since our (soon-to-exist) tests are passing, we'll move on to our front end and enable these mocked values to be dynamically set by the User!
+Now, this is all of the backend code!

 ## Writing the Frontend: UI SDK

-_Please Note: if you are unfamiliar with React and the UI SDK, we recommend the (tbd link)[Getting Started with UI SDK and PythonSDK] guide first or as a supplementary, as you may need to reference the above guide for detailed steps._
+_Please Note: if you are unfamiliar with React and the UI SDK, we recommend the [Create a Simple Filter Tool with a UI](https://community.alteryx.com/t5/Alteryx-IO-Resources/Create-a-Simple-Filter-Tool-with-a-UI/ta-p/1127558) guide first or as a supplementary piece, as you may need to reference the above guide for detailed steps._

-As some quick prep work, let's make sure you set up your front end.
-As of (E-Note: version num of "no UI" option?)], if you did not initialize a UI as described in the guide linked above, you might not have one by default.
-No problem!
-Run:
-`ayx_plugin_cli generate-ui` (E-Note: Correct command?)
-Then you should then have your tool's UI files under `workspace-dir/ui/ToolName`.
+First, enter your workspace's `ui` directory, and ensure you have your tool's UI files under `workspace-dir/ui/ToolName`.
-Next, we want to start up the UI SDK's [dev-harness](https://alteryx.github.io/alteryx-ui/).
+Then, start up the UI SDK's [dev-harness](https://alteryx.github.io/alteryx-ui/).
 You should be able to run `npm install` and then `npm start` as expected in a React/node app.
-If you hit an issue, we recommend referring to the recommended supplementary or other troubleshooting tips in detail on the `alteryx-ui` documentation.
+If you encounter an issue, we recommend that you refer to the supplementary guide or other troubleshooting tips in detail on the `alteryx-ui` documentation.

 In addition, the depth of React App optimization and how-tos are deep.
 We keep our usage here functional (in the application and user sense of the word) and will explain less in-depth than our TensorFlow backend - as that is what this guide chooses to focus on.